Nutterules/ZettelKasten/Andrew Ng Machine Learning Course.md

 before work: learn shabbos bekius
 - do this properly whilst engaged with it and not just listening to a shuir/ reading a trasnaltion. actually think about it.
-- object is to get fast
+- object is to get faster in reading

+- maybe do tosfos as well but with help of dafyomi.co.il

+order of study:
+- before starting, read quickly throu